Disney Plus: Everything to know, including movies, shows, and price hikes to come

 The coronavirus pandemic has triggered major changes in Disney Plus' role in how the company releases new movies.
 Some of Disney's theatrical films have switched to being streaming-only Disney Plus originals, like Hamilton and Pixar's Soul.
 The biggest change is Premier Access, Disney's model for streaming big, new movies on Disney Plus the same day they hit theaters -- but only by charging an extra fee.
 Disney first tested this out for its live-action remake of Mulan, which it released on Disney Plus in September as a $30 add-on to the service's regular subscription price.

-Animated fantasy Raya and the Last Dragon was released this way too, hitting Disney Plus for an extra $30 the same day it hits theaters in early march.
-It will come out from behind the paywall on June 4, making it available to all subscribers at no extra cost.
+Animated fantasy Raya and the Last Dragon was released this way too, hitting Disney Plus for an extra $30 the same day it hit theaters in early March.
+It will come out from behind the paywall on June 4, becoming available to all subscribers at no extra cost.
+Cruella, Disney's live-action reboot of 101 Dalmatians, will be the next film released on Premier Access, coming on May 28, the same day as theaters.
+Black Widow will follow on July 9.

-But no other films are confirmed to be released this way yet; we still don't know if Black Widow -- or other Disney big-budget pictures planned for later this year -- will get an early streaming release with this model.

 So is Disney Plus worth it?
 All the details about Disney Plus are below, but basically: If you love Star Wars or Marvel, or if you have kids, you may find yourself with yet another subscription.